 All employees must follow our dress code and personal appearance guidelines.

-We discourage employees from accepting gifts from clients or partners.
+We discourage employees from accepting gifts from clients, partners or students.
 We prohibit briberies for the benefit of any external or internal party.

 Job duties and authority